Success (company)

 Success Corporation (株式会社サクセス, Kabushiki gaisha Sakusesu) is a Japanese video game and online game developer and publisher, based in Shinagawa, Tokyo, and founded on 7 June 1978.
-They are best known for their Cotton series of shooter games, Zoo Keeper and others.
+It is best known for its Cotton series of shooter games, Zoo Keeper and others.

+History

+In 2022, Success spun out its pachinko and pachislot operations into the separate company Success Plus.
+Success Plus was subsequently acquired by Cave in 2024.